tlenex/node-busmq/README.md

 * Scalability through the use of multiple redis instances and node processes
 * High availability through redis master-slave setup and stateless node processes
 * Tolerance to dynamic addition of redis instances during scale out
+* Connect to the bus from a browser
 * Fast

 ### Why Yet Another "Queue-Backed-by-Redis" Module?